UMiamiLibraries/courses-and-workshops/Data-Management-Seminar-Series/syllabus.md

 - Identify disciplinary metadata standards (if they exist)
 - Describe discipline agnostic metadata standards
-- Understand how metadata facilitiates discover, sharing and access to data resources
+- Understand how metadata facilitates discovery, sharing and access to data resources
-- Create metadata for some aspect of your reearch
+- Create metadata for some parts of your research data

 > [Slides](slides/slides_03.html)